raphaelquast/EOmaps/docs/api.rst

     +--------------------------------------------------------------+----------------------------------------------------------------------------------+

-``< CALLBACK >`` indicates the action you want to assign to the event.
+``< CALLBACK >`` specifies the action you want to assign to the event.

-There are many pre-defined callbacks, but it is also possible to define custom functions and attach them to the map (see below).
+There are many :ref:`predefined_callbacks`, but it is also possible to define :ref:`custom_callbacks` and attach them to the map.

 .. table::